Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 - en.wikipedia.org/wiki/Schlick%27s_approximation

 # Difficulties
+## Changing the whole model for the lighting procedure
+When starting the project with the Phong Lighting model, some members of the group tried to implement some of the effects given as targets, based on the initial ray tracer.
+However, if the Phong lighting model is a simple model to implement and can approximate some basic effects quite well, it prevents the implementation of more complex effects.
+Indeed, even if it is possible to add refraction with this model, we could not have rendered realistic soft shadows and glossiness without changing the model, here to Path tracing.

 ## RAND_MAX is not the same value on different systems
 We used Windows to generate the final images.
 The result was different when running same code on Windows or MacOS/Linux.
 After a lot of debugging time, we found that RAND\_MAX (the maximum value returned by rand() method) is not the same on windows and Unix.
 Indeed it was only guaranteed to be greater or equal to 32767.